Civil Parking Enforcement FAQs

 - Releases police resource to tackle criminal activities

-What kind of contraventions are covered by Civil Parking Enforcement?
+What kind of contraventions are covered by CPE?

 Parking incorrectly can result in being issued a Penalty Charge Notice (PCN).
 These contraventions can include, but are not limited to; parking on yellow lines, overstaying time limits on parking bays, parking on pedestrian crossing zigzag markings, parking across drop kerbs and parking more than 50cm from the edge of the kerb.